 The other strands of Amazon Fire TV are music and gaming.
 Anything you have bought through Amazon will come up in the music section of the service, and you can also stream from Amazon Prime Music, Spotify, Deezer, Vevo and various radio apps.
 Oh, and any stored Amazon Prime Photos will also appear.

 Gaming remains under-cooked.
 The stick is powerful enough to be a micro console but the games available are essentially mobile apps.
 So this isn't a device to rival the PS4 – you can buy an additional controller and pretend that it is, but we wouldn't really recommend it.

 If you are a Prime member, then the Amazon Fire TV Stick is a superb device that elevates the Prime service and will be everything you want in a streaming stick.

-If you haven’t then there is still a lot to like but all of the Prime business will constantly get in the way of you trying to load up the iPlayer.
+If you aren't, then there's still a lot to like but all of the Prime business will constantly get in the way of you trying to load iPlayer.

 Alexa is a great addition to the Fire TV stick and, while the lack of 4K will be a barrier to some, there's little argument – the Fire TV Stick has a strong case to be called the best-all round streaming device available today.
 It's available for a great price, too.

 Liked this?
 Check out the best media streamers.